renato0307/learning-go/lib-start-the-project.md

 Hello, World!
 ```

-Next, headup to [https://github.com]() and create a repository.
+Next, go to [https://github.com]() and create a repository.

 In my case I named it `learning-go-lib`.

-After the repository is created, add it as remote origin and do the inital commit and push:
+After the repository is created, add it as remote origin and do the initial commit and push:

 ```sh
 echo "# learning-go-lib" >> README.md